-East Frisians are long-time and prodigious tea drinkers
+East Frisians are long-time and prodigious tea drinkers.

 Tea is a big deal in Ostfriesland, part of northwestern Germany that borders the Netherlands.
 The name of the region is sometimes translated into English as Eastern Friesland, sometimes as East Frisia.
 A regional museum, the Ostfriesisches Teemuseum, pays homage to the history of tea in their culture.
 UNESCO even highlights it, noting that East Frisia has been a tea-loving region for about three centuries.
 A 2013 article in the New York Times by Ian Johnson helps further quantify East Frisians’ love for tea, noting that: “[A]ccording to the German Tea Association, if East Frisia were a country its annual per capita consumption of 300 liters would be the highest in the world.”
-Since East Frisians have been prodigious tea drinkers for so long, let’s explore what they drink and how they prepare their tea.
+Since East Frisians have been prodigious tea drinkers for so long, let’s explore what they drink and how they enjoy their tea.

 What is an East Frisian blend?